Nos_fondateurs_et_actionnaires_EN

 Our founders and shareholders

-ALLICE (Industrial Alliance for Competitiveness and Energy Efficiency) was created in July 2018, at the initiative of CETIAT, associated with CETIM, CTCPA and ENEA Consulting, and joined in 2020 by CTIF and CTMNC.
+ALLICE (Industrial Alliance for Competitiveness and Energy Efficiency) was created in July 2018, at the initiative of CETIAT, associated with CETIM, CTCPA and Blunomy (ex-ENEA Consulting).
+They were joined in 2020 by CTIF and CTMNC and by CTP in 2023.

-ALLICE relies on the skills of these technical centres, as well as ENEA Consulting that specialises in energy transition.
+ALLICE relies on the skills of these technical centres, as well as Blunomy (ex-ENEA Consulting) that specialises in energy transition.

 « CETIAT is the Technical Centre for Heating, Air Conditioning and Air Handling Industries, a sector that proposes technologies and equipment to improve energy efficiency in industry.
 Boosting energy efficiency is the main theme of CETIAT actions and therefore CETIAT’s involvement in the creation of ALLICE was natural.